neuralchen/SimSwap/README.md

 ## Top News <img width=8% src="./docs/img/new.gif"/>

+**`2021-11-17`**: We released a high resolution face dataset [VGGFace2-HQ](https://github.com/NNNNAI/VGGFace2-HQ) and the method to generate this dataset.
+This dataset is for academic face editing purpose.

 **`2021-08-30`**: Docker has been supported, please refer [here](https://replicate.ai/neuralchen/simswap-image) for details.

 **`2021-08-17`**: We have updated the [Preparation](./docs/guidance/preparation.md), The main change is that the gpu version of onnx is now installed by default, Now the time to process a video is greatly reduced.